RAGUL1902/WEC_Cryptography/README.md

 ## Approach followed
 * The approach and steps followed to get the messages was decribed in the  [Decrypted_message.txt](https://github.com/RAGUL1902/WEC_Cryptography/blob/master/Decrypted_messages.txt)
+* The implementation of the algorithms used in this task can be found in [Cipher_Algorithms.cpp](https://github.com/RAGUL1902/WEC_Cryptography/blob/master/Cipher_Algorithms.cpp)

 ## Ciphers